Not Me!: Plot

 It stars Richard Moffatt as René, an 11-year-old boy coming of age in 1967.
 When his father dies shortly after he accidentally witnesses his parents having sex, he becomes overly protective of his widowed mother Reine (Louise Portal) when she enters a new relationship with Roch (Patrice Godin), while simultaneously having his own sexual awakening when the attractive Françoise (Isabelle Pasco) moves into a neighbouring apartment.

 Release

 The film premiered at the Cannes Film Festival in 1996, before opening commercially in Quebec on May 31.

 Awards and nominations

 The film garnered two Genie Award nominations at the 17th Genie Awards in 1996, in the categories of Best Original Screenplay (Gang) and Best Actress (Portal).
 It won the award for Best Original Screenplay.
+Portal won the 1996 Prix Guy-L'Écuyer for Not Me!.'

 The film was Canada's submission for the Academy Award for Best Foreign Language Film at the 69th Academy Awards in 1997, but did not make the final shortlist.